All Episodes

 The whole Mueller investigation is collapsing before our eyes.

-And what looks like is going to happen is going to be the biggest boomerang, as I have been predicting now for some time against the Democrats.
+And what looks like is going to happen is going to be the biggest boomerang, as I have been predicting now for some time, against the Democrats.

-They don't care about the road.
+They don't care about the rules.

 All they care about is a personal vendetta with Donald Trump.